appcypher/awesome-wasm-langs/README.md

 ### <a name="rust"></a>Rust <sup>[top⇈](#contents)</sup>
 > Rust is a systems programming language sponsored by Mozilla Research, which describes it as a "safe, concurrent, practical language,"supporting functional and imperative-procedural paradigms.
 Rust is syntactically similar to C++, but its designers intend it to provide better memory safety while maintaining performance.
 * [Wargo](https://github.com/lord/wargo) - a simple npm package that makes compiling Rust to WebAssembly easy on macOS or Linux.
 * [RustWasmLoader](https://github.com/ianjsikes/rust-wasm-loader) - A simple Webpack loader that shells out to cargo to build a Rust project targeting WebAssembly.
-See this post for more details on using Rust to target the web

 --------------------